 The blue whale is a marine animal and is the largest animal on the planet.
 In fact, it is the largest animal that has existed on Earth, surpassing even the largest of dinosaurs.
 In the wild, it is estimated to live as long as a human, its life span ranging anywhere from 80 to 90 years.
 Unfortunately, at this time its conservation status is listed as endangered, making this spectacular giant a little bit harder to see out in the wild than it once was before.

 Because this animal is so massive, that means that a lot of its organs are as well.
 For example, a blue whale’s brain is the largest animal brain to exist on the planet.
 But what about another important organ, such as the heart?
+How big is a heart – blue whale size?
 Let’s read on and find out!

 Is The Blue Whale The Largest Animal?